isomerpages/nparks-training-3/index.md

   - infobar:
       title: New to gardening?
       subtitle: Gardening 101
-      description: We have handpicked a few tips and tricks to get you going
+      description: We've handpicked a few tips and tricks to get you going
       button: you can do it!
       url: /beginners-guide
   - infopic: